sack2116/Final-Class-Team-Project/README.md

-# Lyrics Analysis Project
+# Music Lyrics Generator & Analysis Project

 ## Overview

-This project is designed to analyze generated song lyrics using various natural language processing techniques.
-The main functionalities include word frequency analysis, rhyme density calculation, rhyme scheme detection, and multi-step rhyme scheme analysis.
+This project is designed to utilize a pre-trained GPT2 model and analyze generated song lyrics using various natural language processing techniques.
+The main functionalities include word frequency analysis, rhyme density calculation, rhyme scheme detection, and multi-step rhyme scheme analysis. and most importantly Lyrics Geneation with a Gradio Interface.

 ## Features